mackka2k/my-cheatsheet/[LARAVEL]/laravel.md

 - **`$fillable`** ensures only the allowed fields (like `content`) are mass assigned.
 - **`$validated`** ensures that only clean and valid data is processed.
 ---
-Here's a structured overview of using **factories** in Laravel, including how to define them, generate data, and utilize various features such as states and relationships.

 # 21. [FACTORIES] 🗄️

 **FACTORIES**